arshiasharma1712/Emoti-Talk-App/README.md

 ## Note

 This project was created as a learning project exploring how web technologies can be used to improve accessibility and communication tools for children with special needs.
+The original version of this project was hosted on Glitch.
+Some image assets were lost when the project expired, but the core application logic and interface are preserved here.